Skip to main content

 twenty-first21

-Note: Numbers written out in words will be normalized only if written in English and if English is selected in the skill settings.
-Vantage may not be able to normalize numbers for any of the following reasons:
+Numbers written out in words are normalized only when they’re in English and English is selected in the skill settings.
+Vantage may not be able to normalize a number in the following cases:

 • Irregular number representations are used.